 The post holder will be part of a team based at Derby – Orbis Building.
 DHU 111 (East Midlands) CIC is one of the leading providers of Contact Centre based NHS 111 services in England, having recently been inspected and rated Outstanding by the Care Quality Commission.
 We currently deal with 1.7 million calls a year from a population size of 5 million patients across the East Midlands and Milton Keynes.

-We currently have a direct workforce of 1600 agents across 4 Contact Centre sites in Derby, LeicesterOldbury, and Chesterfield.
+We currently have a direct workforce of 1600 agents across 4 Contact Centre sites in Derby, Leicester, Oldbury, and Chesterfield.
 NHS 111 is a free to use telephony and internet based none emergency health care helpline that provides support for patients with none emergency healthcare problems to locate correct medical services for their needs.
 NHS 111 operates on a 24 x 7 x 365 days per year basis across the whole of England.
 This is an exciting period of growth for the service which has led to the creation of a WFM Resource Co-coordinator which will help us remain scalable whilst continuing to deliver key KPIs and within budgetary constraints.

 Upkeep and maintenance of all shifts and work patterns (permanent shift creation rules) held within the WFM system and the generation of timely, accurate and optimized schedules.